sh1boot/sh1boot.github.io/_posts/2024-01-24-what-ive-learned-so-far-about-web-stuff.md

 ### Drawing SVG with the proper colours
-To respect dark-mode or other CSS overrides from the user it's important to avoid black-on-black diagrams, but it's also avoid black-on-**white-rectangle** diagrams, which can also be hard to read inside a dark-themed page.
+To respect dark-mode or other CSS overrides from the user it's important to avoid black-on-black diagrams, but it's also good to avoid black-on-**white-rectangle** diagrams, which can also be hard to read inside a dark-themed page.

 It turns out you can use `currentColor` in SVG to draw lines in the current text colour whereever that SVG is embedded.
 One assumes the text colour was